by Kevin Jones | Sep 14, 2016

 In another instance, we evaluated a source of alfalfa hay that seemed to be feeding better than the lab test would predict.
 After running this hay and several other hays of similar RFV value through Rumenation, we determined that this hay produced an extremely high amount of microbial protein compared to the other hays.
 We were able to remove bypass protein, feed more hay and keep milk production the same, all while lowering cost and increasing components.

-This is a five step process.
+This is a five-step process.
 We run five different samples to get our results.
 We insert an unground TMR into our cannulated cow to evaluate digestion and corn processing.
-The 2nd sample is run for 24 hours to evaluate gas production.
+The second sample is run for 24 hours to evaluate gas production.
 Total gas produced and the ratio of CO2 to methane is evaluated.
 Another sample is run and then tested for starch, protein, fat, NDF, ADF and ash to evaluate digestion.
-One sample is evaluated at 5 hours for volatile fatty acids to check for proper digestion.
-The last sample is pulled at 5 hours to evaluate starch degradability.
-We will, in the near future be able to evaluate amino acids as well.
+One sample is evaluated at five hours for volatile fatty acids to check for proper digestion.
+The last sample is pulled at five hours to evaluate starch degradability.

 CASE STUDY 1

 Herd 1 was producing:

 • Forage was at 49% of DM

 • Starch was 23%